dart-lang/pana/test/goldens/end2end/fs_shim-0.7.1.json_report.md

 To reproduce make sure you are using [pedantic](https://pub.dev/packages/pedantic#using-the-lints) and run `dartanalyzer lib/fs.dart`
 </details>

-## 0/20 Package is a good, trustworthy dependency
+## 0/20 Support up-to-date dependencies

 ### [x] 0/10 points: All of the package dependencies are supported in the latest version